 You Won’t Have Any Testimonials

 See also: if you haven’t done any work for anybody, you won’t have any testimonials.
-And everyone knows social proof is one of the best ways of proving your worth.
+And social proof is one of the best ways of proving your worth.
 If somebody else says so, you must be good.
 And if several somebody elses say so, it must be true.

 So if you want to become a freelance writer, understand this: you’ll have to work hard.
-You won’t get paid all that much to begin with.
+You might not get paid all that much to begin with.
 You won’t have a reputation or any proof that you know what you’re doing, and hey, you may not actually know what you’re doing.

 I’m not telling you this to scare you off or to make you think you can’t do it.
 Of course you can fucking do it.
 I am telling you this because I don’t want you to dive into this with high expectations of the fabulous lifestyle you’ll lead, raking in cash from all your wonderfully fulfilling freelance writing work.
 That just won’t happen to begin with.

 Listen, one of my first ever clients paid me £5 per 500-word article.
 I took that job because I wanted the experience (and because I was SO fricking excited to get offered any money at all to write).
 And that was great.
 For a while.
 It taught me how things worked and it gave me the confidence I needed to go after better work.
 I picked up more clients and better pay as time went on, but without my first crappy-paying clients, I may never have got there.
 I may have remained too petrified to even start.
 I could still be working in a shitty bar job right now.
 But I’m not.
-Because I started small and without expectation.